Taylor McDonald

 Taylor Rae McDonald (born May 12, 1993) is a Canadian curler from Edmonton.
-She currently plays second on Team Kate Cameron.
-McDonald previously played second for Team Laura Walker and Team Kelsey Rocque, with whom she won gold at the 2014 World Junior Curling Championships and the 2017 Winter Universiade.
+McDonald previously played second for Team Kate Cameron, Team Laura Walker and Team Kelsey Rocque, with whom she won gold at the 2014 World Junior Curling Championships and the 2017 Winter Universiade.

 Career

 Juniors

 McDonald began her junior curling career in the 2011–12 season on Team Kelsey Rocque.
 In 2014, her team of Rocque, third Keely Brown, lead Claire Tully and coach Amanda-Dawn Coderre won the 2014 Alberta Junior Curling Championship with a 6–5 win over 2012 Canadian Junior champion Jocelyn Peterman in the final.
 This earned them the right to represent Alberta at the 2014 Canadian Junior Curling Championships in Liverpool, Nova Scotia.
 Alberta went undefeated in their round robin pool which gave them a berth in the championship pool.
 They finished 9–1 after the championship pool, with their only loss coming at the hands of Nova Scotia's Mary Fay.
 This meant that the team would go directly to the final, where they would face British Columbia's Kalia Van Osch.
 Alberta led the entire game and had an inturn hit for the win and the championship.
 They won in a 7–6 decision.
 At the 2014 World Junior Curling Championships, the team finished the round robin with a 7–2 record, losing only to Russia and South Korea.
 They would then face South Korea in the 1 vs. 2 page playoff, but this time would win in a 7–6 decision.
 Team Rocque would play South Korea again in the final, but would win in a 6-4 decision to capture the gold medal and the championship.
 It was the first time a Canadian Women's team would win the championship since 2003.